Axiology

 Moreover, axiology relates to a dissertation or any research for that matter in the following ways:

 1. Ethical Considerations.
 Axiology guides the researcher in addressing ethical issues that may arise during the research process.
-It entails considering the rights and welfare of participants, ensuring informed consent, maintaining confidentiality, and avoiding potential harm or exploitation.
+It requires considering the rights and welfare of participants, ensuring informed consent, maintaining confidentiality, and avoiding potential harm or exploitation.
 A clear axiological framework helps researchers make responsible and ethical decisions throughout the research process.

 2. Value Judgments.
 Axiology acknowledges that research is not conducted in a vacuum; researchers bring their own values, biases, and assumptions to their work.
 It encourages researchers to reflect on their own values and how they might influence their interpretation of data, formulation of conclusions, and reporting of findings.
 Transparent disclosure of potential biases strengthens the credibility and trustworthiness of the research.